jediahkatz/course-planning-constraint-program/ARCHITECTURE.md

 in `__init__` there is a list of all the constraints that will be applied in order.
 **When you add a constraint, don't forget to add it to the list!**

+### conftest.py
+This file contains pytest fixtures for the test cases.
+A fixture is basically an object that pytest will re-use and automatically pass along to all tests that accept its name as a function argument.

 ## DOCUMENTATION

 I have tried to include a good number of comments in the code.
 In addition, this